Anina-Rich-lab/visual-search/README.md

 - Change the stimuli images:
 By default, a set of stimuli are included in the `stimuli` folder, and can be targets (in the `target` folder) or distractors (in `distractor`).
-Feel free to change the images in this folder for your experiment.
+Feel free to change the images in this folder for your experiment, but note that only `jpg` and `png` files can be used.

 - Change condition blocks:
 In the provided example, 3 blocks of trials with different settings.